flexion/notifications-admin/docs/notify-pilot-info.md

 To get involved, email us at [tts-benefits-studio@gsa.gov](mailto:tts-benefits-studio@gsa.gov) with the following in the subject line!

-1.  **Request a Studio introduction and/or a Notify.gov demo:** Request an introductory call to
+1.  **Request a Studio introduction and/or a Flexion Messaging demo:** Request an introductory call to
     talk about our product, near term goals, and ways to get involved.

-2.  **Provide feedback about Notify.gov:** If you're a potential product user, set up an individual feedback session to help us fortify our tool and talk through potential set-up considerations from your vantage point.
+2.  **Provide feedback about Flexion Messaging:** If you're a potential product user, set up an individual feedback session to help us fortify our tool and talk through potential set-up considerations from your vantage point.

-3.  **Sign up to pilot Notify.gov:** Already think this might be the tool for you?
-We’re looking for benefit-administering partners to co-design a pilot program to test Notify.gov for specific use cases.
+3.  **Sign up to pilot Flexion Messaging:** Already think this might be the tool for you?
+We’re looking for benefit-administering partners to co-design a pilot program to test Flexion Messaging for specific use cases.
     Early adopters will have wrap-around set-up support from the Studio and an opportunity to shape the future of this product.

-## Notify.gov Demo
+## Flexion Messaging Demo

 https://github.com/user-attachments/assets/e0bc4c61-6154-46b5-8b40-380ecd868b58